 Learn about residential schools in Canada:

 - Action for teaching: Understand that the residential school system is not part of history; it has lasting impacts on intergenerational survivors and the education system.
-Seek out learning about trauma-informed communication and trauma-informed practice such as FLO Friday: Teaching with a Trauma-Informed Lens and FLO Course: Trauma-Informed Teaching
+Seek out learning about trauma-informed communication and trauma-informed practice such as FLO Friday: Teaching with a Trauma-Informed Lens.

 - Podcast: Residential Schools